Fork me on GitHub

 Customizing TestNG Test Runner Factory

-Since the plugin version 2.19 and TestNG 5.9 or higher you can customize TestNG runner factory by implementing org.testng.ITestRunnerFactory and binding the class name to the key testrunfactory in provider properties:
+You can customize the TestNG runner factory by implementing org.testng.ITestRunnerFactory and binding the class name to the key testrunfactory in provider properties:

 <plugins>